Things to Do

 Neighborhood: Uptown, Myers Park, Huntersville

 Discovery Place has multiple locations throughout the city that are great for both children and adults to explore, learn and play using their senses.
 Uptown’s Discovery Place Science has many touch-friendly games and activities, along with many other experiential learning exhibits.
-Picture schedules and other visual supports are available at the front desk.
-Discovery Place Nature offers live educational animal shows, nature stories and more.
+Discovery Place Kids in Huntersville offers sensory-friendly hours the first Sunday of every month.

 Mint Museum